 What do you do to help your patients get better?
 Prescribe medications?
 Conduct psychotherapy?
 Fill out forms?
 Provide advice?
 Intervene with family and friends?

-Let me start with sharing three short scenes from my work as a psychiatrist that illustrate my point.
+Let me start by sharing three short scenes from my work as a psychiatrist that illustrate my point.

-Scene 1: As second year residents in my training program, my classmates and I were assigned our first psychotherapy cases.
-They were few in number because most of our time was spent on the inpatient units.
-One day, maybe in October or November of that second post-graduate year, after seeing a particular patient for about two months she said, “I was thinking about you and what you said to me last week…” She went on to explain what impacted her but I don’t remember a word of it.
-I stopped listening and was instead busy freaking out in my head, “Wow, there are people walking around this planet thinking about me and I don’t even know it!”
+Scene 1: As second-year residents in my training program, my classmates and I were assigned our first psychotherapy cases.
+They were few because most of our time was spent on the inpatient units.
+One day, after seeing a particular patient for about two months she said, “I was thinking about you and what you said to me last week…” She went on to explain what impacted her but I don’t remember a word of it.
+I stopped listening and was instead busy freaking out in my head, “Wow, people are walking around this planet thinking about me and I don’t even know it!”

 I still get tears in my eyes whenever I think about this last scene I described – really.
 Now I’m mature enough in my role to accept that this is my role and to use it for others’ benefit.
 Yes, I want people to internalize me!
 Yes, I want them to think about me, and what I have said to them, and how I would react emotionally to some behavior they’re engaging in or about to engage in.
 I want to be in their heads between appointments and for the rest of their lives.

 Since we all have such a remarkable influence on our patients – and others – we carry a burden of responsibility.
 My motto is we need to be “clear of mind and pure of heart.”
-By that I mean, we need to keep learning about pertinent areas of knowledge that impact our interpersonal functioning and how non-conscious processes can affect our behaviors.
-(I’ll cover some resources in upcoming posts.)
-And, we need to monitor ourselves to ensure we’re acting in the patient’s best interests; not in our best interests; and not to get back at annoying patients – and many patients do act in ways that would annoy most anyone, and it’s ok to admit that to yourself.
+By that, I mean we need to keep learning about pertinent areas of knowledge that impact our interpersonal functioning and how non-conscious processes can affect our behaviors.
+We need to monitor ourselves to ensure we’re acting in the patient’s best interests; not in our best interests; and not to get back at annoying patients – and many patients do act in ways that would annoy almost anyone, and it’s ok to admit that to yourself.
 We just don’t want to respond in ways to vent our annoyance at the patient’s expense.

 So, I leave you with these queries.
 Think back at the ways you have influenced others, for good or ill.
 How did it happen; what were the mechanisms?
 What did you learn from these experiences?
-In what ways, if any, do you seek with conscious intent to influence your patients now?
+In what ways do you seek with conscious intent to influence your patients now?
 How do you deploy the power of you?
-What can you share with me to help me continue to better use my “self” to help others?
-Thanks.
+Let me know so I can continue to better use my “self” to help others.

 Until next time,